-As towns and cities grow and we pave, concrete or tarmac (asphalt) over more and more ground so there is less and less ground available for rain water to soak into.
+As towns and cities grow and we pave, concrete or tarmac (asphalt) over more and more, there is less and less actual ground e.g. soil available for rain water to soak into and dissipate.

-This water has to go somewhere and can overwhelm the drainage system causing flooding and pollution.
-The solution is to create permeable driveways, patios and hard standings which the water can pass through and soak into the ground rather than run directly into our drainage system.
+This water has to go somewhere and, in large quantities, can easily overwhelm drainage systems causing flooding and pollution.
+The solution is to create permeable driveways, patios and hard standings so water can pass through and soak into the ground rather than run directly into any drainage systems.

-The options for permeable driveways, patios or parking on a front garden have increased significantly now that the problem has been recognised – and the planning rules have change to encourage it.
+The options for permeable driveways, patios or parking on a front garden have increased significantly now that the problem has been recognised and the planning rules have changed to encourage this form of construction.

 The Options for Removing Water from Driveways and Patios

-There are essentially only three options for removing the rainwater that falls on to a driveway, in order of preference:
+There are essentially only three options for removing the rainwater that falls on to a driveway:

 - Allow it to pass through the surface of the driveway and into the soil

-- Carry it off to a soakaway, rain garden or harvesting system from where it can absorbed by the soil or removed without entering the drainage system
+- Carry it off to a soakaway or rain garden, where it can then be absorbed by the soil or removed without entering the drainage system

 - Allow it to feed into the drainage system

-The preference is based on creating a solution that does not overwhelm the drainage system and allows as much water as possible to be absorbed by the ground nearest to where it has fallen.
+The best solution is the one that does not overwhelm the drainage system and allows as much water as possible to be absorbed by the ground nearest to where it has fallen.

-The ground conditions will determine what is possible, for example, clay soils do not allow water to pass through easily which makes them less suitable for solutions that allow absorption directly.
-In this instance you might have to revert to the drainage system.
+The ground conditions will determine what is possible, for example, clay soils do not allow water to pass through easily which makes them less suitable for solutions that involve absorption directly by the soil.
+In this instance you might have no choice but to use the drainage system.

-It is possible to use a range of solutions.
-Continuing the example above, where the ground can no longer absorb the rainwater during/after a heavy downpour, then the excess can be removed through the drainage system.
+In light of the above it is possible to use a range of solutions where one complete solution isn’t possible.
+Continuing the example above, when the ground can no longer absorb the rainwater during/after a heavy downpour, then the excess run off can be removed through the drainage system.

-Now that we know the broad types of drainage options available we can examine the advantages and disadvantages of the specific types of driveway.
-If you are looking for ideas about the different types of driveway that you might be able to create, have a look at our suggestions for driveways project here.
+Now that we know the broad types of drainage options available we can examine the advantages and disadvantages of each specific types of driveway or patio.

 Reinforced Grass Driveway and Parking

-These are either plastic or concrete grid systems that reinforce the ground stopping your wheels creating ruts but allowing the grass to grow between the mesh.
+These are either plastic or concrete grid systems, set down into the ground or led on top that reinforces it, stopping your wheels creating ruts but allowing the grass to grow between the mesh.
 Plastic systems can also be used to stabilise a gravel driveway (see below) and stop the gravel spreading away from the driveway.

-They are easy to install and look very natural once the grass is established.
-You will need to use the recommended grass species that will grow in the mesh.
+They are easy to install and look very natural once the grass is established but you will need to use the recommended grass species that will grow up through the mesh.
 While this is the most natural looking and eco-friendly solution, it does require maintenance such as mowing.

 Gravel or Shingle Driveways

-Gravel driveways are very popular largely because they are really easy to create, can be very attractive and are very effective as permeable driveways.
+Gravel driveways are very popular, largely because they are really easy to create, can be very attractive and are very effective as a permeable driveway.
 Find out here how you can lay a gravel driveway yourself.
-In summary, the gravel is laid over a sub-base and weed mesh.
+In summary, the gravel is laid over a prepared sub-base and weed mesh.

-Along with it being cheap and easy to make and attractive to look at, a gravel driveway is very easy to maintain, especially if you have used a weed mesh to stop any unwanted plant growing through.
+Along with it being cheap, easy to make and attractive to look at, a gravel driveway is very easy to maintain, especially if you have used a weed mesh to stop any unwanted plant growing popping through.

 Wheel Tracks for Driveways